Duke of Clarence and St Andrews

-Duke of Clarence and St Andrews was a title awarded to a prince of the British Royal family.
-The creation was in the Peerage of Great Britain.
+Duke of Clarence and St Andrews was a title created in 1789 in the Peerage of Great Britain for Prince William Henry (later King William IV).
+He was also created Earl of Munster in the Peerage of Ireland at the same time.

-While there had been several creations of Dukes of Clarence (and there was later a Duke of Clarence and Avondale), the only creation of a Duke of Clarence and St Andrews was in 1789 for Prince William, third son of King George III.
-When William succeeded his brother to the throne in 1830, the dukedom merged in the crown.
+While there had been several creations of Dukes of Clarence (and there was later a Duke of Clarence and Avondale), the only creation of a Duke of Clarence and St Andrews was for Prince William, third son of King George III.
+When William succeeded his elder brother George IV to the throne in 1830, the dukedom merged in the crown.
+The title refers to ancient castle and honour of Clare, Suffolk; and the Scottish city of St Andrews.